rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 \end{bmatrix} = (1,3) \\
 $$

-We can see that the $y$-coordinates remain the same for points where $x=0$ and the translation only happens on a single dimension.
+We can see that the $y$-coordinates remain the same for points where $x=0$ and the translation only changes the $x$-coordinates.
 This is called a *shear translation* and it warps the shape of the object.
 If we were to try this with a 3D object as well, then we would see only two of the three coordinates being translated.
 In other words, using a transformation matrix only applies the translation to a *subset* of the coordinate space.

-In order to translate a 2D vector, it needs to be a subset of a 3D system.
-So we represent the point $(x,y)$ with the same point in 3D space located on the plane $z=1$.
-That is, $(x,y)$ becomes $(x,y,1)$ and then we can find the transformation matrix:
+A 2D vector can only be translated when it is a subset of a 3D system.
+So, we assume the point $(x,y)$ is on a plane in 3D space located at $z=1$ and then $(x,y)$ becomes $(x,y,1)$.
+Using these 3D coordinates we can then find the transformation matrix:
 $$\begin{bmatrix}
     1 & 0 & m \\
     0 & 1 & n \\